Leading Effective Discussions:

 "I really enjoyed that this was an active learning experience, that I learned by participating."

-Joan has degrees from McGill including a B.A. in English Literature as well as a Master’s degree in Educational Technology from Concordia.
+Joan has degrees from McGill including a B.A. in English Literature, a Certificate in Teaching English as a Second Language; she also has a Master’s degree in Educational Technology from Concordia.
 She has been active in Montreal theatre and improv (from underground theatre to Fringe Festivals to main stage productions and various zany improv performances) for many years.
 She is also an avid improvisation champion, performing and teaching for over 25 years (her not-so-secret agenda is that more people need to discover improv).
 She taught improvisation at Dawson’s Professional Theatre program in 2015 and gives improvisation workshops for actors and non-actors in the Montreal community.
 Her accessible approach to improvisation allows everyone to safely explore active learning through play, connecting to joy and creativity.